bastillion-io/Bastillion/README.md

 AMI in the AWS Marketplace
 ------
-If you are using AWS, the simplest way to get started is to run the AMI from the AWS marketplace.
+If you are using AWS, the simplest way to get started is to run the AMI from the AWS Marketplace.

 http://aws.amazon.com/marketplace/pp/B076PNFPCL